What to Wear Kayak Fishing in Winter

 • A spraydeck

 While this might seem excessive, especially if you’re already hauling fishing gear with you, each one of these items is integral to safety and survival.
-A PFD will help keep you afloat if you fall into the water, and a hand-powered bilge pump can keep your kayak dry if water begins to accumulate inside of it.
+A PFD will help keep you afloat if you fall into the water, and a hand-powered bilge pump can keep your kayak dry if water accumulates inside it.

 Sunscreen might not be necessary, but backup clothing certainly is.
 A paddle float can help keep your paddle from sinking if it happens to get away from you, and a second paddle is always an excellent investment, just in case, the first one flows away.